Neighborhood definitions#

 N nearest neighbors#

 You can also define a neighborhood from the distances between cells.
 As distance measurement, we use the Euclidean distance between label centroids.
-Also in this case you an configure how far the neighborhood should range by setting the number of nearest neighbors n.
+Also in this case you can configure how far the neighborhood should range by setting the number of nearest neighbors n.
 As mentioned above, neighborhoods include the center cell.
 Thus, the neighborhood of an object and its n=1 nearest neighbor contains two neighbors.

 for n in range(1, 10):